- The Functions of Proteins

 Number “1” is the polypeptide backbone.
 In the same way that your ribs are attached to your backbone, the side chains/R groups of each amino acid residue are attached to the polypeptide backbone.

-The polypeptide was formed through connecting the amino group of one amino acid to the carboxyl group of the next, in a dehydration synthesis reaction that removed an “—H” from the amino group and an “—OH” from the carboxyl group.
+The polypeptide was formed by connecting the amino group of one amino acid to the carboxyl group of the next, in a dehydration synthesis reaction that removed an “—H” from the amino group and an “—OH” from the carboxyl group.
 This leaves behind two recognizable functional groups.
 At “2” there’s an —NH (still called an “amino group,” despite the loss of a hydrogen atom).
 At “3” is a carbonyl group.
 Note that it was a carboxyl group (—COOH), but having lost its terminal —OH, it’s now carbonyl (—C=O).

 Both the amino group and the carbonyl group are polar.
 The amino has a partially positive charge (δ+), and the carbonyl has a partially negative charge (δ–).
-That means the these two functional groups, if they get close enough to one another, can form a hydrogen bond.
+That means these two functional groups, if they get close enough to one another, can form a hydrogen bond.
 And while hydrogen bonds are relatively weak (much weaker than the covalent bonds that hold the polypeptide backbone together), they can twist the polypeptide backbone into particular shapes, and stabilize those shapes.
-The two shapes are called an alpha helix, and a beta pleated sheet.
+The two shapes are called an alpha helix, and a beta-pleated sheet.

 4c.1.
 Alpha Helix